Visit the house at Croome

 The second floor will be opening soon.

-Grayson Perry exhibition - Croome is looking forward to presenting the 'Vanity of Small Differences' a series of six colourful and thought provoking works of one of the world’s most celebrated contemporary artists from 9 July.
+Grayson Perry exhibition - Croome is presenting the 'Vanity of Small Differences' a series of six colourful and thought provoking works of one of the world’s most celebrated contemporary artists from July until 11 September.